luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 - Non-grid snake movement.
 I just hate the grid constraint, so I wanted to make it move in any direction.
 - Depending on the food you eat, you'll gain new mutations/abilities ~~and the more you eat the more that mutation develops.~~ ^^didn't have time to add this feature, sad.^^
 - Procedural map creation.

+I created this game using *Godot 3.5-rc3*.
+You can find the source code in my GitHub [here](https://github.com/luevano/gogodot_jam3) which at the time of writing this it doesn't contain any exported files, for that you can go ahead and play it in your browser at itch.io, which you can find below:

+<p style="text-align:center"><iframe src="https://itch.io/embed/1562701?dark=true" width="552" height="167" frameborder="0"><a href="https://lorentzeus.itch.io/snake-tronic">Snake-tronic by Lorentzeus</a></iframe></p>

+You can also find the jam entry [here](https://itch.io/jam/go-godot-jam-3/rate/1562701).

+Similarly with the my FlappyBird clone, I plan to update this to a better state.

 ## Initial setup